Dolphin-hunting Japanese town may start farming them on the side

 Despite the bid to develop the live-animal business, the hunt would still go on, he said.

-“My justification is that the government recognizes the catches and so does the prefecture,” Sangen added.
+“My justification is that the government recognises the catches and so does the prefecture,” Sangen added.
 “There’s absolutely nothing wrong.”
+(Reporting by Elaine Lies; Editing by Robert Birsel)